 We’re so excited to help you continue your education at Hardin-Simmons University!
 HSU is a place where every student – traditional or non-traditional – is welcome as part of the family.
 If you’re interested in transferring into HSU from another college or university, read over the information below and let us know how we can help throughout this process.

-- Submit transcripts from each college or university attended
+- Transcripts from each college or university attended

-- A student with fewer than 24 transferable hours must also submit a high-school transcript and a test score (ACT or SAT)
+A student with fewer than 24 transferable hours must also submit a high school transcript and a test score (ACT or SAT).
+Please be advised that self-reported scores must be verified prior to registration for classes, and that any variance may affect your admission status and/or scholarship award.

 - Any transfer student with at least 24 transferable hours and a 2.0 GPA or above will be eligible for general admission.